trustmaster/embook/people/leadership/project-leads.md

 - Send a short update message at the end of the week e.g. in the project Slack channel or email

 What should be done if anything goes wrong, or slower than expected?
 Just communicate it!
 There is only one thing you can be 100% sure in Software development projects: things won't go as planned.
 Thus, the only way to succeed is to identify the changes as soon as possible and adapt to them.

-### 👩‍💻 Implement their part of work or delegate it

-A Project Lead is not supposed to be a full-time manager.
-One of the reasons they lead the project is their technical expertise in it.
-So, they should work on actual code in order to understand it better and be even more helpful to other participants.

-This doesn't mean that they should burn themselves out if there is simply too much coordination involved.
-Ask for help and delegate part of the work to others as needed.
-This is also a great opportunity to improve delegation skills.

 ### 🚜 Unblock participants by finding answers